 n-th degree root

 there are n roots, where k = 0..n-1 - a root integer index.
-The roots can be displayed on the complex plane as right polygon vertexes.
+The roots can be displayed on the complex plane as regular polygon vertexes.